pauruiz/fcf/README.md

 fcf
 ===

-REST API to connect to Catalan Footbal Federation
+REST API to connect to Catalan Football Federation

 Working at 2014-01.